ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-04-19-godot-nodes-and-scenes.md

 With this insight, we can now think of Godot as a [**Scene Tree editor**](https://docs.godotengine.org/en/stable/getting_started/step_by_step/scene_tree.html).
-Even a hierarchy of Nodes still belongs to a scene, in this case, the Main Scene (or root node) of our game.
+Even a game made only with Nodes still belongs to a scene, i.e, the Main Scene or root node.
 Godot is powerful enough that we can customize a Scene's behaviour during its lifecycle&mdash;when entering, when active, or when exiting the tree.

 This mental model has also affected how I think about my projects in Godot.
-Before, I often start by asking myself, "what Nodes should I use for my game?";
-treating Nodes as my frame of reference.
-Now, it's more about asking "what are the main components of my Game?", where *components* can easily be translated into Scenes.
-Since Scenes are reusable, I just need to "think" about these components once.
+Before, I often start by asking myself, "what Nodes should I use for my game?", treating them as a frame of reference.
+Now, it's more about asking "what are the main components of my Game?", where *components* are just Scenes.
+Since Scenes are reusable, I only need to "think" about these components once.

 > Since Scenes are reusable, I just need to "think" about [my game's] component
 > once.

-Just like cooking, I approach things from top to bottom.
-I start by decomposing a dish into its main components, e.g. sauce, meat, carbs, then I figure out the basic ingredients needed to create them.
+In cooking, I also approach things from top to bottom.
+I start by decomposing a dish into its main components, e.g. sauce, meat, carbs, then figure out the basic ingredients needed to create them.
+There's definitely alot of complexity involved, that's why I always go back to my mother's advice when cooking: start simple.

 ## Mother's cooking advice: start simple